 Won motion to vacate SEC award involving high profile insider trading case, United States v.
 Newman, and related case SEC v Dosti.

-Won dismissal of all charges against executives of Chinese public company charged with theft of trade secrets.
+Won dismissal of all charges against executive of a Chinese public company charged with theft of trade secrets.
+Mr. Lincenberg’s cross-examination in Iowa of FBI agents, which led to the dismissal of the charges, is highlighted in Mara Hvistendahl’s book, The Scientist and the Spy.

 Successfully defended a UCLA professor against felony conflict of interest charge and then prevailed on appeal.